 The Museum’s expansion, designed by Pritzker Prize-winning architect Lord Norman Foster of the architectural firm Foster + Partners, is the most comprehensive in the institution’s 78-year history.
 Dramatic changes include boldly re-orienting the main entrance to South Dixie Highway , which restores the symmetrical east-west campus axis created in 1941 by original architect Marion Sims Wyeth, and in the process transforms how the Museum engages with the community for the better.

 The new 59,000 square-foot Kenneth C. Griffin Building is fronted by Heyman Plaza, which is anchored by the 19-foot-high sculpture, Typewriter Eraser, Scale X (1999), by Claes Oldenburg and his wife, Coosje van Bruggen.
 Shaded by both vegetation and the building, people can meet, gather, or simply contemplate here before or after a Museum visit.
 From its calming Michelle and Joseph Jacobs Reflecting Pool to a shimmering canopy that appears to float above, the Plaza will become a memorable gateway to the Museum.

-The building and accompanying lush sculpture garden, which open to the public on February 9, 2019, enable the Norton to exhibit more art, present more programs, and provide a growing, but culturally underserved community with a breathtaking, brighter, more welcoming, up-to-date center for the public to engage with -- and enjoy -- art and culture.
+The building and accompanying lush sculpture garden, opened to the public on February 9, 2019, enabling the Norton to exhibit more art, present more programs, and provide a growing, but culturally underserved community with a breathtaking, brighter, more welcoming, up-to-date center for the public to engage with -- and enjoy -- art and culture.

 - The Kenneth C. Griffin Building that reorients the Norton’s entrance to the main thoroughfare of South Dixie Highway

 - 12,000 square feet of new galleries – a 35% increase